Variability of echo state network prediction horizon for partially observed dynamical systems: Comparison Measures

 Recall that the cost function defined in Eq.~\eqref{eq-j-cost} measures how far the ESN prediction is from the actual target trajectory.
 Considering it as a function of the two trajectories and dividing by the length of the time series and the number of dimensions, we define it as the mean squared error (recall $\mathbf y(t) \in \mathbb R^m$):

 Using the $\textup{MSE}$, the prediction horizon ${PH}_j(r)$ for a specific target trajectory indexed by $j$ and with a tolerance parameter $r$ is defined as,

 Simply put, the prediction horizon $PH_j(r)$ is the first time at which the mean squared error between the $j$-th target $\mathbf y_j^{\textup{target}}$ and ESN predicted series $\mathbf y_j$ exceeds a chosen threshold $r$.
-In this paper, we assume that the target series is generated from an initial point by the ODE solver (RK45).
+In this paper, the target series is either an orbit generated from an initial point by the ODE solver (RK45) or an experimentally observed time series.
 Since some regions on the attractor are `easier' to predict than others, it is clear that ${PH}_j(r)$ depends on the initial condition chosen to generate $\mathbf y_j^{\textup{target}}$.
 This means that the prediction horizon at a specific point on the attractor only describes the ESN's ability to predict the series from that point alone, making it a local quantity.
 To evaluate the performance of the ESN over the whole attractor, we need to consider the distribution of prediction horizon values, for a fixed value of $r$, over many initial points on the attractor.
-(See later Fig.~\ref{fig:PH_noise}-\ref{fig:chua_violin_PH} for examples of such distributions.)
+(See later Fig.~\ref{fig:PH_noise}, \ref{fig:chua_violin_PH} for examples of such distributions.)
 We calculate the median prediction horizon $P(r)$ of the ESN for the attractor as the median of this distribution.

-The reason for using the sample median and not the sample mean is that the $PH_j(r)$ distribution tends to be skewed and the median is a more reliable measure of the central tendency not affected by outliers.
+The reason for using the sample median and not the sample mean is that the $PH_j(r)$ distribution tends to be skewed and the median is a more reliable measure of the central tendency not affected by outliers or tails.
 We note that this quantity $P(r)$ is very similar to the quantity used in Ref.~\onlinecite{pathak2018hybrid} called ``valid time.''
 The prediction horizon of course depends on the tolerance parameter $r$.
-As $r$ is arbitrary, we have calculated the prediction horizon with different values of $r$ and the variation of $PH$ has been studied in Sec.~\ref{sec:rd}.
+As $r$ is arbitrary, we have calculated the prediction horizon with different values of $r$ and the variation of $PH$ is discussed in detail in Sec.~\ref{sec:rd}.